matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

 }
 ```

-The `cloze` div is initially not displayed in order to give the JavaScript time to render the content.
+With the CSS rules above, the `cloze` div is initially not displayed in order to give the JavaScript time to render the content.
+The JavaScript library adds the `show` class after it is done rendering.
+This avoids temporarily flasshing the non-rendered cloze content before the JavaScript has a chance to run.

 Now repeat this for the remaining cloze fields.
 That is, if you have field `ExpressionCloze2`, then create a card template named `ExpressionCloze2` with the same content as `ExpressionCloze1` except with `{{#ExpressionCloze1}}` replaced with `{{#ExpressionCloze2}}` and `{{//ExpressionCloze1}}` replaced with `{{//ExpressionCloze2}}`.
 Do the same for `ExpressionCloze3`, and so on.